 Some CKCF affiliate foundations have only five funds while others have over forty!
 Several types of funds generate charitable distributions and it’s helpful to know about common types of funds and how they work.
 Board members should be familiar with each of the specific funds under their affiliate, and their donors and/or fund representatives.
 CKCF staff can help unpack this information, don’t hesitate to ask if you wish to have clarification.

 Each affiliate also has at least two funds under the authority of the affiliate board.
 The board has discretionary use of these assets meaning that the board may either determine how to grant funds or oversee a Competitive Grant Cycle.
 Grant awards should be over $2,000 for utilizing the Competitive Grant Cycle through CKCF and our Grants Officer.

 - Endowed Community Impact Fund (annual grant cycle fund)

 There is a fund agreement known as a Memorandum of Understanding (MOU) for every fund.
-Make sure you have a copy of each MOU.
-A quick review of an MOU will give you a good understanding of a fund’s purpose, its donor(s), grant making instructions and restrictions, and its date of inception.
+Your board chairperson and treasurer can provide these for board members from the Donor Advisor Portal.
+A quick review of an MOU will give you a good understanding of a fund’s purpose, its donor(s), grant making instructions and restrictions, as well as its date of inception.